mahxwell/OpenLibraryV2/README.md

 The Projet is divided in 3 parts :

 The WebService is contained in “openlib” folder

-The Web Application is contained in “openlibclient” folder The Java Batch is contained in “openlibBatch” folder
+The Web Application is contained in “openlibclient” folder

+The Java Batch is contained in “openlibBatch” folder

 This Projet uses a SOAP “Bottom-Up” implementation where .wsdl file are automatically generated.

 Please follow CAREFULLY and step by step the application deployment below

-### Windows 10 INSTALLATION
+### Windows DEPLOYMENT

-Different docker command are regrouped as `.bat` file for Windows in this folder :`"OpenLibraryV2\docker\Windows\"` Please double click on files to launch them.
+Different docker commands are regrouped as `.bat` files for Windows in this folder :`"OpenLibraryV2\docker\Windows"` Please double click on files to launch them.

+(You MUST deploy all applications in this specific order to make it work CORRECTLY)

-1. Deploy Applications : `Compose.bat`
+1. Deploy Data Base :  `\1.databaseGestion\ComposeDB.bat`

+2. Deploy Web-Service : `\2.webServiceGestion\ComposeWebService.bat`

+3. Deploy Web-Application : `\3.webApplicationGestion\ComposeWebApplication.bat`

-2. Launch Batch Application : `LaunchBatch.bat`
+4. Deploy AND Launch Batch Application : `\4.batchGestion\LaunchBatch.bat`

-3. Stop Batch Application : `stopBatch.bat`
+   Stop Batch : `\4.batchGestion\stopBatch.bat`

+Other Actions :

+Stop AND Delete all applications Containers : `\Purge.bat`

-4. Stop AND Delete all Containers : `Purge.bat`
+Stop AND Delete all applications Containers AND All applications Images : `\PurgeAll.bat`

-### MacOSX INSTALLATION
+### MacOSX DEPLOYMENT

-Different docker command are regrouped as `.sh` script files for MacOSX in this folder `"OpenLibraryV2/docker/MacOS/"` Run these files in your Terminal Application
+Different docker commands are regrouped as `.sh` script files for MacOSX in this folder `"OpenLibraryV2/docker/MacOS/"` Run these files in your Terminal Application

 1. Deploy Applications : `bash Compose.sh`